zarf-dev/proposals/0033-registry-proxy/README.md

 This was rejected in favor of keeping the injector as a long-lived sidecar process.
 While the controller method should work, the registry pod might fail for other reasons and the spun up injector could confuse users.
 The total compute required by the cluster would be less with this method, however the upper resource limits that Zarf could claim on any single node would be higher with this method, as a node could have both the controller and temporary injector on it.

-### Accept injector image as flag
+### Stricter process for determining injector image.

-Zarf will try it's best to find the pause image.
-We could instead add an optional flag, `--injector-image`, that allows users to submit their own image, that they know is reachable from the cluster.
-The documentation for this flag, could recommend to look through the `.status.images` field on a node with a running pod and select the pause image from that.
+Zarf will try it's best to find an image all nodes have access too for the injector daemonset.
+Zarf could instead add an optional flag, `--injector-image`, that allows users to submit their own image, that they know is reachable from the cluster or that all nodes have access to.
+Zarf could also spin up a test daemonset that it knows will fail, but would force the kubelet to pull the pause image on every node for cases where the pause image has a different name.

 This was rejected because we believe our image selection logic will work in the vast majority of the cases, and we'd like to avoid making the user experience more complicated.
 However, if we receive feedback from a user that the logic does not work for a certain use case, then this may be worth coming back to and adding.